Cybersecurity

 Ushering in a new era of streamlined cybersecurity

 With StateRAMP, we could potentially see the end of the need for state and local governments to run their own customized compliance programs with all the overhead that it entails simply for their states and localities to procure sorely needed modern and secure cloud services.
 In an industry already lacking enough cyber professionals, local governments are at a disadvantage in hiring, competing against the tech industry and the federal government for highly skilled talent.
-StateRAMP reduces the need to replicate that resourcing at their level on severely constrained budgets by leveraging third-party assessment organizations and the StateRAMP PMO to conduct risk management activities and reviews for them, for all of them all of the interested state and local buyers.
-What’s left is a relatively small level of effort to conduct a final review of security packages and have an official sign off on an authorization to operate memo.
+StateRAMP reduces the need to replicate that resourcing at their level on severely constrained budgets by leveraging third-party assessment organizations and the StateRAMP PMO to conduct risk management activities and reviews for them, for all of them all the interested state and local buyers.
+What’s left is a relatively small level of effort to conduct a final review of security packages and have an official sign-off on an authorization to operate memo.
 States are no longer on the hook to create their own programs (like Virginia’s SEC 525) from scratch or borrow some ill-fitting security standard.
 Conceivably, all a state agency would need to do is put out a solicitation, require some level of StateRAMP status, authorize the service, and then start using it.
 Easy!

 Leveraging an existing security model creates consistency

 More importantly, these services will likely be more secure.
 By borrowing from the FedRAMP program, StateRAMP has employed the high bar in cloud security compliance.
 FedRAMP is the gold standard for cloud security — one that most commercial offerings struggle to meet.
 Currently, many state and local governments allow for multiple possible compliance frameworks such as ISO, SOC, and various forms of NIST SP 800-53.
 All three of these are different in their goals and level of rigor, and, quite simply, tend to not be very prescriptive.
 Compare this to the rigor of the FedRAMP standard, as close to 400 cloud service providers can attest, and you can see why StateRAMP follows the FedRAMP model.
-StateRAMP takes the security of cloud services to the next level by specifying standards for encryption and multi-factor authentication, areas where current standards used by state entities are usually vague and undefined.
+StateRAMP takes the security of cloud services to the next level by specifying standards for encryption and multifactor authentication, areas where current standards used by state entities are usually vague and undefined.

 What does this mean for CSPs?